Toloka/docs/en/template-builder/templates/image-classification.md

 # Image classification

-For this type of project, you can use the **Image classification** template ([view code in the sandbox](https://clck.ru/TJ7X3)).
+For this type of project, you can use the **Image classification** preset ([view code in the sandbox](https://clck.ru/TJ7X3)).
 Note that validation, keyboard shortcuts, and task layout are already configured in this example.

 {% cut "Components used in the example" %}